Author, Nesrine Cheikh, RD

 7. Get back on the wagon ASAP!

 We often hear ‘I’ll get back to my diet after the long weekend’ or ‘I can’t follow a diet this week because we’re on vacation.’
-Which often leads in ‘well, I may as wait to start my diet until the Fall.’
+This often leads to ‘well, I may as wait to start my diet until the Fall.’
 If you continue to procrastinate, you will never make the changes necessary for your health.
 The best time to eat healthy is now!
 Every day, every meal, every bite is a new opportunity to choose health.
-It is also unhealthy to think that you need to “diet” to accomplish a small term-goal like “fit into a pair of pants”.
+It is also unhealthy to think that you need to “diet” to accomplish a small goal like “fit into a pair of pants”.
 If you consistently think that way, you will continue to yo-yo.
 This is a very unhealthy habit and only leads to worsened relationships with food and poor self-image.
 A healthy lifestyle is about sustainability, love for your body and enjoyment.
 It should never be about punishment and negativity.
 Make small, specific and realistic changes in your life and surround yourself with people that help you achieve your health goals in a positive way.
 Start making changes that will help you succeed in the long term and stop waiting, start today!

 Unsure where to start?
 Book an appointment with a Registered Dietitian and start making the appropriate changes to help you succeed!
 Contact [email protected] for your free 20-minute phone consult!